*Discount automatically applied in cart with qualifying items.

-Patients with diabetes need to pay special attention to their vision, as diabetes is the leading cause of blindness in otherwise healthy patients.
-It can affect vision in other ways than total blindness as well, which can lead to dangerous situations where a patient is unaware that their vision is lessened until it’s too late.
+diabetes is the leading cause of blindness in otherwise healthy patients.
+It can affect vision in other ways than total blindness as well, which can lead to dangerous situations where a patient is unaware that their vision is lessened until it's too late.

 Diabetic patients should endeavor to have their eyes checked at least annually for eye conditions that diabetes can both cause and cause to advance.
 Here are some of the common diseases your ophthalmologist or optometrist should look for during your annual visit.